 Investigating Lighting Techniques

-I mentioned to Tamara that there were several lessons on WebPhotoSchool.com that demonstrate different ways to modify shoe mount flashes, and that she should check some of them out.
-So in the interest of time, she simply pulled out her iPhone, pulled up WebPhotoSchool.com in her web browser, and reviewed the techniques illustrated in the Indoor Portrait section. [figure 11]
+I mentioned to Tamara that there were several lessons on the Photoflex Lighting School website that demonstrate different ways to modify shoe mount flashes.
+So in the interest of time, she simply pulled out her iPhone, pulled up the website in her web browser, and reviewed the techniques illustrated in the Indoor Portrait section.

 Setting Up an Extra Small OctoDome Kit